MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### microstrategy.dossier.create(props)

-This method creates an iFrame on the web page (in the location specified by the `placeholder` property) and inserts a link to the URL (specified by the `url` property) where the dossier to be embedded is located.
+This method creates an iFrame on the web page (in the location specified by the `placeholder` property) and inserts a link to the URL (specified by the `url` property) where the dashboard to be embedded is located.

 #### Return value

-This method returns a promise, which is resolved to a `Dossier` object when the dossier instance is created.
+This method returns a promise, which is resolved to a `Dossier` object when the dashboard instance is created.

-The `props` parameter contains required key-value pairs that define the URL where the dossier is located and the ID of the `<div>` placeholder where the iFrame containing the dossier instance will be created.
+The `props` parameter contains required key-value pairs that define the URL where the dashboard is located and the ID of the `<div>` placeholder where the iFrame containing the dashboard instance will be created.
 It can also contain other optional key-value pairs to customize the UI, features, and authentication.

 Embedding too many pages using the Embedding SDK can lead to performance problems and even browser crashes due to limited browser resources.
 To ensure stable performance, it's recommended to embed the MicroStrategy Library page in no more than 4 to 6 containers.